-(a) Includes the non-cash amortisation expense of the FY2015 and/or FY2016 LTI performance rights to shares over the period (b) For individuals who left the Company during the period, the total accumulated amortisation expense up to the date of departure has been reversed
+- Includes the non-cash amortisation expense of the FY2015 and/or FY2016 LTI performance rights to shares over the period - (b) For individuals who left the Company during the period, the total accumulated amortisation expense up to the date of departure has been (c) Pot individuals wito left the Company during the period, the to reversed

-(c) Mr. C D J Langdon retired as a director on 30 June 2016 (d) Mr. P R Sullivan was appointed a director on 1 October 2015
+(c) Mr. C D J Langdon retired as a director on 30 June 2016

+(d) Mr. P R Sullivan was appointed a director on 1 October 2015